 The most famous victim of “the boats” was a young Persian soldier by the name of Mithridates who died around 401 B.C.
 He was sentenced to die because he accidentally killed Cyrus the Younger, a nobleman who wanted the throne.
 The actual king, Artaxerxes, was actually grateful to him for killing the young threat, and had secretly covered for him, but when Mithridates forgot about the deal and started bragging about having killed Cyrus, he was immediately sentenced.
 According to the records written by Plutarch, the Greek essayist and biographer, he was unlucky enough to survive 17 days in “the boats.”“A Persian Boat” by Ellsworth D. Foster (ed.), 1921

-The usual way for a victim to be sawed in half is be hung upside down and sawed through the genitalia.
+The usual way for a victim to be sawed in half is be hung upside down and sawed through the genitalia (strangely, this is also similar to the reason why chainsaws were invented).
 Simple, effective, and cheap.
 Victims can be sawed in half like a botched magic show or piece by piece, dealer’s choice.
 Hanging the victim upside does fulfill a few purposes at once.
 The first is that it prolongs the life of the tortured by conserving blood.
 The second is that blood continues to flow into the brain preventing the victim from passing out and remaining awake.
 This method has been used by the Romans, Greeks, the Chinese and even in the Bible.